cuckydev/SoniCPort/README.md

 `-DJAPANESE=ON` | Compile a Japanese ROM
-`-DFIX_BUGS=ON` | Fix bugs that are blatant screw-ups that may harm performance (not gameplay bugs) `-DLTO=ON` | Enable link-time optimisation `-DPKG_CONFIG_STATIC_LIBS=ON` | On platforms with pkg-config, static-link the dependencies (good for Windows builds, so you don't need to bundle DLL files)
-`-DMSVC_LINK_STATIC_RUNTIME=ON` | Link the static MSVC runtime library, to reduce the number of required DLL files (Visual Studio only)
+`-DFIX_BUGS=ON` | Fix bugs that are blatant screw-ups that may harm performance (not gameplay bugs) `-DLTO=ON` | Enable link-time optimisation `-DMSVC_LINK_STATIC_RUNTIME=ON` | Link the static MSVC runtime library, to reduce the number of required DLL files (Visual Studio only)

 You can pass your own compiler flags with `-DCMAKE_C_FLAGS` and `-DCMAKE_CXX_FLAGS`.